guerillaxgardener/reading-notes/class-04.md

 #### Local vs Global Scopes:

-* Local Variables : created with `var` inside function and only exists within functon's scope
+* Local Variables : created with `var` inside function and only exists within function's scope

 * Global Variables: created outside function and can be used throughout your script.